 For others, AIDS is caused by willful, irresponsible behavior.
 Persons infected with human immunodeficiency virus (HIV) are seen as morally blameworthy and deserving of punishment.
 Once AIDS is seen to be caused by willful, immoral behavior, public policy will, at least in part, be punitive towards persons carrying the infection (e.g., criminal penalties and discriminatory treatment), and overly protective of the sensibilities and morals of the wider community (e.g., censorship of explicit public health messages directed at those groups who are blamed for spread of the epidemic).

 In this article, the author sets out a number of constructive public health policies which have gained virtually unanimous support in the public health community.
 These should be the priorities for our public health agenda for the decade, and not the largely irrelevant moral and punitive concerns which have captured a large segment of media reports, public opinion and legislative initiative.

 5 Notre Dame J.L.
 Ethics & Pub.
 Pol'y 7-33 (1990)

 Scholarly Commons Citation

 Gostin, Lawrence O., "A Decade of a Maturing Epidemic: An Assessment and Directions for Future Public Policy" (1990).
 Georgetown Law Faculty Publications and Other Works.
-Paper 765.
+765.